VeniciaLovesYou/RateMyShitterV2/README.md

 # RateMyShitterV2
 A fork of tresk's original Rate My Shitter

+Fork additions
+Fix troll booth
-This adds more furry hats to auto blacklist thing
+More furry hats to autoblacklist furries.